JacoT1989-dotcom/jaco_test_coll/README.md

 **File created:** `src/index.ts`

 **What it does:**
-- Creates an Express web server
-- Sets up Apollo GraphQL server (v5)
+- Sets up Apollo GraphQL server
-- Connects GraphQL to Express using expressMiddleware
+- Uses standalone server mode (built-in HTTP server)
-- Configures CORS for frontend access
+- Automatically handles CORS and body parsing
 - Starts listening on port 4000

 **Why we need it:**